UBC-FRESH/nemora/docs/howto/sampling.md

 ## Using bootstrap outputs downstream

-- **Synthforest** expects paired `(bin, draw)` arrays plus the originating fit metadata so stem or stand generators can report provenance. `BootstrapResult.stacked()` produces the 2-column arrays synthforest will ingest directly.
+- **Synthforest** expects paired `(bin, draw)` arrays plus the originating fit metadata so stem or stand generators can report provenance.
+Use `nemora.synthforest.helpers.bootstrap_payload(result)` to obtain both the stacked array and a `pandas.DataFrame` with metadata attached in `frame.attrs["nemora_bootstrap"]`.
 - **Simulations** can persist the entire `BootstrapResult` (including RNG seed) to regenerate uncertainty studies or re-run Monte Carlo workflows deterministically.
 - **Ingest + benchmarking notebooks** should write the stacked output to Parquet so future steps can